Tim van de Molen: Euthanasia

 Van de Molen voted in favour of the final reading for the End of Life Choice Bill in 2019, unlike most of his National MP colleagues.

 Abortion

 He voted in favour of the first and second readings of the Abortion Legislation Bill of 2019, but against its third, final reading.

+Israel and Palestine

+Van de Molen supports increased sanctions against Israeli West Bank settlers.